Founder, The Bystander Project

 Suzanne’s personal experiences with child sexual abuse, domestic violence and bystander behavior give her insight into the importance of survivors being believed and supported after disclosure of abuse.
 Her hope is that by mobilizing both survivors and bystanders to come forward and speak the truth, we’ll all be more empowered to be "upstanders" in the face of sexual abuse and assault.
 She believes that victims of violence can not only survive after abuse, but truly thrive if they are supported in meaningful ways.

 Suzanne is a native of New Hampshire, and holds a BA in Liberal Studies from Bradford College in Massachusetts.
-She feels blessed to do work that she loves and live in beautiful Marin County with her 2 awesome kids and labradoodle.
+She feels blessed to do work that she loves and lives in beautiful Marin County with her 2 awesome kids and labradoodle.

 Read Suzanne's "Founder's Story" here.